Biden touts public safety policy in visit to Wilkes-Barre - NewsBreak

 “Now it’s sickening to see the new attacks on the FBI,” Biden said, “Threatening the life of law enforcement agents and their families for simply carrying out the law and doing their job.”

 The rally came amid a week of repeat trips to the state that handed Biden the White House in 2020.
 On Thursday, Biden will give a primetime address from Philadelphia on threats facing the nation’s democracy.
-On Monday (an update), he’s scheduled to travel to Pittsburgh for Labor Day observances, the Capital-Star previously reported .
+On Monday, he’s scheduled to travel to Pittsburgh for Labor Day observances, the Capital-Star previously reported .

 Biden spent several minutes at the end of his rally contrasting his work to add 100,000 police officers to America’s communities, strengthen gun control and advance mental health issues with the rioters who stormed the capitol and those who defend them.